nextest-rs/datatest-stable/README.md

     extra `Vec<u8>` parameter is specified, the contents of the file will be loaded and passed in as a `Vec<u8>` (erroring out if that failed).
 * `root` - The path to the root directory where the input files (fixtures) live.
-This path is relative to the root of the crate (the directory where the crate's `Cargo.toml` is located).
+This path is relative to the root of the crate (the directory where the crate’s `Cargo.toml` is located).
 * `pattern` - a regex used to match against and select each file to be tested.
 Extended regexes with lookaround and backtracking are supported via the [`fancy_regex`](https://docs.rs/fancy-regex) crate.